eficode-academy/codeascode/Aarhus-Instructions.md

    * **Demo**: show what was done
    * **Retrospective**: reflect on how it went and decide on ways to improve

-We use Kanban boards hosted by (waffle.io) which will be introduced in iteration one.
+We use Kanban boards hosted by (waffle.io) which will be introduced in preparations below.

 ## Preparations

 Each team needs _one_ server to be their pipeline server.
-Make sure that everyone connects to that particular server when setting thing up.
+Make sure that everyone connects to that particular server when setting things up.

 The starting point for the project is Go:[https://github.com/praqma-training/gowebserver](https://github.com/praqma-training/gowebserver).